Eddie Miller (milleed03)

 Edward Robert Miller

 - High School South Hills High School (Pittsburgh)

 - Born November 26, 1916 in Pittsburgh, PA USA

 - Died July 31, 1997 in Lake Worth, FL USA

 Miller was originally with the Cincinnati Reds in 1936 before being traded to the Boston Bees, where he hit a career-high .276 in 1940.
-He was back with the Cincinnati Reds from 1943 through 1947, the year he had his most productive season at the plate with 19 home runs and 87 RBIs while leading the league in doubles with 38.
+He was back with the Reds from 1943 through 1947, the year he had his most productive season at the plate with 19 home runs and 87 RBIs while leading the NL in doubles with 38.

-Eddie, who was last with the Phillies in 1948 and 1949 and the St. Louis Cardinals in 1950, owned and operated baseball schools in Texas, Kentucky and Florida.
+Eddie, who was last with the Philadelphia Phillies in 1948 and 1949 and the St. Louis Cardinals in 1950, owned and operated baseball schools in Texas, Kentucky and Florida.
 He made his home in Lake Worth, FL, where he died July 31, 1997, at age 80.

 - 7-time NL All-Star (1940-1944, 1946 & 1947)